sammartinoj/ACL_2025_PETScan/README.md

 2. Make sure local/run.sh is correctly configured, and if this is the first time using the experiment runner, ensure that the 'requirements' line is uncommented.

-3. Ensure src/launch.py values are correctly set - including the exp_dir path. **IMPORTANT** - the lines labelled 'NEED CHANGED' are to instantiate what language pair you wish to experiment with.
+3. Ensure src/launch.py values are correctly set - including the exp_dir path. **IMPORTANT** - the lines labelled 'CHANGE' are to instantiate what language pair you wish to experiment with.

       **For 'DIFF' environment variable:**
     - if L1 is chinese